Guy-Shaw/shaw-tre-agrep/README.md

 But silently dropping data does not seem to be the way to win over the unwashed masses.
 To me, that is just a bug.

-The printf family of functions can simply not print anything if the format xxx is "%s" and the given string is not all valid UTF-8.
+The printf family of functions can simply not print anything if the format is "%s" and the given string is not all valid UTF-8.
-For that reason, I have replaced code that uses printf("%s", buf) with fputs(buf, stdout). fputs() may print out some Mojibake, but it does alway print something.
+For that reason, I have replaced code that uses printf("%s", buf) with fputs(buf, stdout). fputs() may print out some Mojibake, but it does always print something.

 There is a school of thought that says that I get what I deserve if I send invalid data to a program.
 But, it is all too often to